Jörg Meyer-Stamer: Work

-Systemic Competitiveness
+Systemic competitiveness

 Together with Klaus Esser, Wolfgang Hillebrand, and Dirk Messner, Jörg Meyer-Stamer developed the concept of "systemic competitiveness".
-The DIE-GDI described the concept of Systemic Competitiveness as having a key impact on the discussion, both in Germany and internationally, on strategies suited to integrating developing countries into the world economy.
+The DIE-GDI described the concept of systemic competitiveness as having a key impact on the discussion, both in Germany and internationally, on strategies suited to integrating developing countries into the world economy.

-Local Economic Development
+Local economic development

-Jörg was a strong proponent of Local Economic Development.
-He was a vocal critic of planning driven Local Economic Development (LED) approaches.
+Jörg was a strong proponent of local economic development (LED).
+He was a vocal critic of planning driven LED approaches.
 He argued that a planning driven approach would sideline local stakeholders, and put the responsibility on the shoulder of local government.
 He claimed that LED is a learning approach and that this learning takes place as local stakeholders from different spheres work together to address local problems and opportunities.
 The strengthening of local trust and a focus on addressing local market failures was a theme throughout his work.
 He also suggested that a light touch approach focused on quick win activities is more suitable to start a local economic development process, and once the process is more mature and established a more planning driven approach involving more project management could be introduced.

 The concepts Jörg developed have strongly influenced the work of international development organisations such as the Deutsche Gesellschaft für Internationale Zusammenarbeit and the Inter American Development Bank (IADB).